eaasi/user-handbook/source/guide/publishing.rst

 =====================================

 .. warning::
-  Once published to the network, removing or deleting an environment may have severe technical repercussions, since users at other nodes may have generated derivatives from that environment that would be broken.
+  Once published to the network, removing or deleting an environment may have severe technical repercussions, since users at other nodes may have generated derivatives from that environment, which would break.

   Nodes and users are advised to use the beta testing period to consider how to design and enforce local workflows for publishing resources, given these technical restrictions.